-This video is part of our High Tech Health series, which explores emerging and important health technologies Health sensors — devices that can detect blood pressure and other bio readings — have advanced tremendously in the past few years.
-While many are familiar with fitness devices that monitor activities such as number of footsteps, new
+This video is part of our Health Technology series which explores emerging and important health technologies Health sensors — devices that can detect blood pressure and other bio readings — have advanced tremendously in the past few years.
+While many are familiar with fitness devices that monitor activities such as number of footsteps, new and very sophisticated

 This op ed was originally published Wednesday, March 19 2014 in IAPP for the FTC Alternate Scoring Conference.